 the 7Tech 3D printing pen works with both the 1.75mm PLA and ABS filaments.
 What this simply means is that you can purchase any type of plastic filament to feed your printing pen for it has the capacity to accommodate them.
 Accommodation means that its heat mechanism is equipped with the capacity to melt plastic materials that fall into the 1.75mm PLA and ABS category.

 In conclusion, it is important to note that this printing pen was constructed to be very durable and continuous use does not bring up issues that can stall your work.
-The device is also kid-friendly—to children above 8 years of age—and should be seen as a creative tool which can be used to introduce your kids to the engaging world of 3D printing.
+The device is also kid-friendly—to children above 8 years of age—and should be seen as a creative tool that can be used to introduce your kids to the engaging world of 3D printing.